bodroghykristof/android-my_first_app/README.md

 ## Additional Info

-The mini-project was created by following the **Build your first app** section of the official Android Developer DOcumentation: https://developer.android.com/training/basics/firstapp
+The mini-project was created by following the **Build your first app** section of the official Android Developer Documentation: https://developer.android.com/training/basics/firstapp